-Depending on your answers to the above, here are some options you may wish to consider:
+Depending on your answers to the above, here are some options you may wish to consider the routes to market detailed below.

 1. Selling online